-What Causes Varicose Veins?
+What Causes Spider Veins?

-Are Varicose Veins Preventable?
+Are Spider Veins Preventable?

-How Can I Treat My Varicose Veins?
+How Can I Treat My Spider Veins?

 If you dread wearing shorts because of unsightly spider or varicose veins, you may be a great candidate for Sclerotherapy.
 Widely considered the treatment of choice due to its minimally invasive nature, Sclerotherapy involves injecting a solution directly into the vein, causing it to collapse and reroute blood to healthier veins.
 The body then reabsorbs the collapsed vein, eliminating its unsightly appearance.

 You will be able to walk normally after the procedure.
 In fact, it is important that you do so in order to prevent blood clots and maximize the effectiveness of the procedure.
-Most treated veins will disappear within a few weeks after treatment, although it can sometimes take longer, depending on the individual.
+Most treated small veins will disappear within a few weeks after treatment, although it can sometimes take longer, depending on the individual.

-Varicose Vein Treatments at Precision MD
+Spider Vein Treatments at Precision MD

 If you’re tired of having to hide your spider veins or small varicose veins, don’t wait another summer.
 Visit Precision MD to explore your treatment options, like Sclerotherapy.
 Contact us for a free consultation.

 *Sclerotherapy treatment varies on a case by case basis and injections cannot be done on large varicose veins.